moxie-protocol/contracts/README.md

 ## Local Setup

-- Install the dependencies for all the contract project under this repository by simply running the following commnand:
+- Install the dependencies for all the contract project under this repository by simply running the following command:

 ```sh
 yarn